Justin-Bytes-Code/Tracker_Pet/README.md

 # Tracker Pet
 **Intro**

 Tracker Pet is a user friendly android app designed to be the bridge between pencil & paper to the digital world of note taking for animals.
-It allows owners to track their pets health and basic information while supporting multi-animal support.
+It allows owners to track their pets health and basic information while supporting multi-animal data support.
 It's also designed with breeders in mind as well as you can enter every species without the need of a predetermined list.
-This allows for your app to be your digital animal notebook.
-All of this at the convince of your phone with a fully offline database allowing you to always monitor your pets everywhere & anywhere.
+This allows for Tracker Pet to meet all your digital animal notebook needs.
+All of this at the convenience of your phone with a fully offline database allowing you to always monitor your pets everywhere & anywhere.

 ---